|About » Athletic Staff Directory|

 “We still have more work to do,” Rosenthal said.
 “If there is a challenge I am really attaching my name to it is the idea that I want to take this program to the `Sweet 16’ and beyond.

-The 2012 season ended in disappointment when the Lady Bisons fell 3-1 to ETSU in the semifinals of the Atlantic Sun Tournament ending a string of three straight A-Sun Tournament Champions and three consecutive bids to the NCAA Tournament, The Lady Bisons were 18-12 overall, 15-3 in the A-Sun.
+The 2012 season also ended in disappointment when the Lady Bisons lost 3-1 to ETSU in the semifinals of the Atlantic Sun Tournament ending a string of three straight A-Sun Tournament Champions and three consecutive bids to the NCAA Tournament, The Lady Bisons were 18-12 overall, 15-3 in the A-Sun.

-LU was sent west for the first time to take on the Texas A&M Aggies in College Station, Texas.
+Lipscomb was sent West for the first time to take on the Texas A&M Aggies in College Station, Texas.
 The match proved to be a slugfest with the Aggies taking the first two games before Lipscomb rallied in the third.
 Texas A&M eventually pulled away late in the fourth set but the match was extremely close to going the Lady Bisons way.

 There were a number of firsts in 2010 for Rosenthal’s club as Lipscomb repeated its successes of the 2009 campaign and made it back-to-back A-Sun regular season and conference championships for the first time in school history.